latexstudio/BeamerUA/README.md

 * `navigation`: show beamer navigation bar (currently non-functional)
 * Logo options: there are funder logos and group logos.
 One group logo can be combined with a funder logo.
 These are shown in full on the first slide, and small versions in the lower right corner of each slide.
   * Funder logos: currently only an `FWO` logo is available.
   * Group logos: currently only `EMAT`, `CMT`, and `PPG` logos are available.
+Using more than one group logo option will result in an error saying as much.
 If none is selected, the University logo is shown instead.
-Using more than one group logo will currently only use the last one in the list in `beamerthemeUniversiteitAntwerpen.sty`.
+The Dutch version of the logo text on the title page can be selected with the `NL` option (which has no effect otherwise).
+Without this option, the English version will be used.

 Logos can be added as they are currently handled in beamer[outer]themeUniversiteitAntwerpen.sty.
 University logos and templates can be accessed by following these instructions: